-I mentioned the bilateral security agreement a minute ago.
-From my perspective, signing the bilateral security agreement, of course that takes both the Afghans and the United States to agree on the modalities.
+I mentioned the BSA a minute ago.
+From my perspective, signing the BSA, of course that takes both the Afghans and the United States to agree on the modalities.
 But signing that will be a clear manifestation of our commitment post-2014.
-And I do think that continued emphasis on the resources and the commitment we provide from an advise and assist in a counterterrorism perspective post-2014 is important.
+I do think that continued emphasis on the resources and the commitment we provide from an advise and assist in a counterterrorism perspective post-2014 is important.
 It cannot be one day we make a message and then allow it to go some months before we say it again.